 George was to my right playing Bon Iver while cooking us our daily ration of pasta.
 Every meal was pasta, which we shared with another team that had been convoying with us for the last few days.
 The team, Langstar Street, had flipped their car in the mountains a few weeks before.
 Amazingly, they simply flipped the car back over and kept going.
 Incidents like this is why there have been a few mongol rally deaths in the past 10 years.
 However during the Mongol Rally 2013 there were none.

 The car import only took three and a half hours, a Mongol rally record.
 We were on our way but then came to a screeching stop.
 Five feet outside the border, our path was blocked by a massive pothole where the asphalt ended.
-There is a rally saying that goes, “All roads end in Mongolia” – literally.
+There is a rally saying that goes, “All roads end in Mongolia” – literally…. maybe we made up this quote about adventure.
 Don’t get me wrong, you do find small stretches of asphalt, but they last only for a couple hundred feet.
 You also come into areas where roads are being built; however, car high piles of rubble block people from driving on them.
 Simply put, the road systems in Mongolia consists of hundreds of little dirt paths that branch off like veins in your arm.

 No road signs!
 Ha!
 No problem.
 Keep them.
-We have a broken GPS.
+A interesting fact about me is that I would never let that stop me.
+Plus, we have a broken GPS.

 No speed limit?
 Not to worry.
 Our overstuffed car top out at 70 mph on a good day with someone in the roof seat.